dimitarnn/PythonTicTacToe/Doc/Game logic algorithm description.md

 > TODO:  Add picture of first step here and mark the computer player

-If at least one of these states has the game result of `-1` that means the opponent on the following turn will be presented with a state from which only a loss is possible.
-In that case the algorithms chooses the square at `(row, col)` and wins the game.
+If at least one of these states has the game result of `-1` that means the player on the following turn will be presented with a state from which only a loss is possible.
+In that case the algorithms chooses the square at `(row, col)` and eventually wins the game.

 > TODO: Add a picture to visualize the concept above

-However if multiple such moves are present, the algorithm chosses the one resulting in the fastest win, or in other words the one with the lowest number of moves until the game ends.
+However if multiple such moves are present, the algorithm chosses the one resulting in the fastest win, or in other words the one with the lowest number of moves made when the game ends.

 > TODO: Add a picture to visualize the concept above

 If a win is not possible from the current state the algorithm attempts to force a draw.
-A draw is possible if one of the next states will will have the game result of `0`.
-If the game will end in a draw the number of moves doesn't matter, so the algorithm can choose to mark an arbitrary square leading to a state with the result of `0`.
+A draw is possible if one of the next states will have the game result of `0`.
+If the game will end in a draw the number of moves made doesn't matter, so the algorithm can choose to mark an arbitrary square leading to a state with the game result of `0`.

 > TODO: Add a picture to visualize the concept

-If none of the next state is winnable the algorithm choses the square at `(row, col)` which will lead to the longest game, and that is the state with the largest number of moves until the game ends.
+If none of the next state is winnable the algorithm choses the square at `(row, col)` which will lead to the longest game, and that is the state with the largest number of moves made when the game ends.

 > TODO: Add a picture to visualize the concept